This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.*

 - Property insurance.
 Whether you rent or own, property insurance can cover damages caused by theft, vandalism, or fires.

 - Disability insurance.
-New York is one of five states (including Hawaii, Rhode Island, New Jersey, and California) that requires employers to provide disability benefits to employees for an illness or off-the-job injury.
+New York is one of five states (including Hawaii, Rhode Island, New Jersey, and California) that require employers to provide disability benefits to employees for an illness or off-the-job injury.
 This often comes with paid family leave insurance as well.

 - Health insurance.
 Under the Affordable Care Act, businesses with 50 or more employees must provide health insurance.